 As in other Nuristâni societies, there is a caste division between the âźʹo 'freemen' and the bârʹi 'emburdened ones'.
 Before the introduction of Islâm, the bârʹi were slaves, and even today they do not form agnatic groups and may not own pastureland.
 They are responsible for all craft production and are divided into two occupational subcastes: the ǰâšbʹari, who do woodworking, and the čamkʹara, who are blacksmiths.

-History: In the 500 years since the Kom occupied their present site of Kombřom, their history has been one of expansion over the lower Lanḍai Sin watershed.
-At one point during their wars with the Kṣto, they wrested away the region of so˜ that the Kṣto inhabitants shared with their fellow tribesmen in the Dungal Valley, on the south side of the Ničangal-Kunar watershed.
+In the 500 years since the Kom built Kombřom, their history has been one of expansion over the lower Lanḍai Sin watershed.
+At one point during their wars with the neighboring Kṣto, they wrested away the region of so˜ that the Kṣto inhabitants shared with their fellow tribesmen in the Dungal Valley, on the south side of the Ničangal-Kunar watershed.
 From that time on the Kṣto have lacked so˜ and have had to take their flocks through Kom territory to the upper Dungal Valley in the summer.
 The Kom also expropriated the so˜ of the Binio, Jâmčo, Jâši, Ârom, Gawâr, and Kâta peoples in the lower Lanḍai Sin basin and further down the Kunar to the present site of Nišagâm.
+Perhaps during that time the Kom who had fled up the Kunar Valley rejoined their kinsmen from Kombřom.
 Some so˜ in the Ničangal-Kunar watershed were acquired from the Väi people who had been expanding eastward from Wâigal; the region around mumdʹeš is said to have been won from the Väi in a game of quoits.

 Their expansion brought the Kom into increasing conflict with the Afghân khânates that had been encroaching into the Kunar basin from the south and east.
 As the Afghân Âmir Abdur Rahmân Khân moved to consolidate his hegemony over these khânates in the late 19th century, he set his eye on conquering the "infidels" (kâfirs), as the pre-Islamic Nuristânis were called then.
 His army under Army Chief Ghulâm Haidar Charkhi marched up the Kunar in 1895, and when the Army Chief reached Barikoṭ in December, he sent emissaries to the Kom asking for negotiations.
 He claimed that all he wanted was tribute, and that they could continue to practice their old religion.
 When a deputation of leading Kom elders arrived in Barikoṭ, they were duplicitously taken prisoner and held hostage in order to intimidate the remaining population to capitulate to the Islamic force.
 In January, 1896, Afghân tribal irregulars, led by a Muslim Kom turncoat named Akram Jân, sacked the side villages of Uštroṭ, Pitigal, and Sâret, while the main force marched up the Lanḍai Sin, captured Kombřom, and went on to conquer the Kṣto, Mumo, and Kâta.
 Sons of tribal leaders were taken as "slave boy" hostages to the Âmir´s court in Kâbul, and the males of the region were forced to undergo circumcision as a sign of their submission to Allâh.
 All vestiges of the old religion were expunged by governmental mullahs sent in to reeducate the newly converted.
 As a result Kom culture is today profoundly changed from its pre-Islamic tradition.